Molecular-Nanophotonics/YOLOTrack-1.0/README.md

 ## System Requirements

- The framework requires Windows and a GPU that supports the TensorFlow 1.x GPU version.
+ The framework requires Windows and a GPU that supports TensorFlow 1.x.
 It has been tested on the following systems:
  - Windows 7, 64-Bit
  - Intel Core i7 2600 4 × 3.40 GHz CPU
  - GeForce GTX 1660 Ti GPU